Adams Express Stamps

 I find three additional examples of this cancel, all on Adam's newspaper stamps.
 They are the ex Hall, lot #404 example, the ex Needham example pictured in Sloane records, and the ex Ferrari, sale #10, lot #85 example.
 I can not determine the date on any of these example but the thin cancel lines appear to match the fake example above.

 All of the used Adam's stamps that I have been able to locate, including the adhesive, (fantasy) envelope, and newspaper stamps, bear one of the two major types of fake cancels discussed above, or fake manuscript cancels.
+My conclusion is that none of the newspaper stamps, or adhesive stamps were likely exist genuinely used.

 Richard Frajola (June 27, 2004)